 Visually, great LxD uses relevant graphics that support the message.
-Instead of bogging learners down with a lot of text, great LxD uses a variety of devices – graphics, audio, charts, animation – to get the point across.
-Gamification is a great way to engage learners through game play elements such as badges, points, stories, and levels.
+Instead of bogging learners down with a lot of text, great LxD uses a variety of devices – graphics, audio, charts, and animation – to get the point across.
+Gamification is a great way to engage learners through gameplay elements such as badges, points, stories, and levels.

 Great LxD also lets the learner be in control, navigating the course in whatever order they prefer.
 Great LxD also immerses the learner in the learning experience through real-life scenarios and simulations.

-Finally, great LxD meets learners where they are, engaging and motivating different types of learners through a blended learning approach that accommodates learners who prefer face-to face interaction and learners who want the freedom to learn at their own pace.
+Finally, great LxD meets learners where they are, engaging and motivating different types of learners through a blended learning approach that accommodates learners who prefer face-to-face interaction and learners who want the freedom to learn at their own pace.

 An Example of Learning Experience Design at Work